View the complete 2023-2024 curriculum guide here.

 In this course, students continue to cultivate the skills learned in previous theater classes.

-Theater Design and Production I
+Theater Design and Production III

-Theater Design and Production II
+Theater Production II

 United States History